FOREX-Dollar bulls bank on Fed losing its patience

 The European Central Bank's quantitative easing campaign is in its infancy and the Bank of Japan's bond buying still has a year or more to run, making for a bullish background for the U.S. dollar.

-However, the dollar's recent rise has hit Wall Street shares as some U.S. multinationals appear to be feeling pain from it, posing risks to the greenback, some traders said.

-"I think we cannot rule out the risk of further fall in U.S. shares, which will disrupt money flows.
-In such an environment, the dollar could fall given many people have big long positions in the dollar," said Kyosuke Suzuki, director of forex at Societe Generale in Tokyo.

-Against a basket of currencies, the dollar held steady at 99.530, and within spitting distance of its recent 12-year peak of 100.390.
+Against a basket of currencies the dollar was a fraction firmer on Wednesday at 99.627, and within spitting distance of its recent 12-year peak of 100.390.